benjcunningham/cookiecutter-sphinx-theme/{{cookiecutter.repo_name}}/docs/source/index.rst

     html_theme = "{{ cookiecutter.import_name }}"

-Either build the documentation from your current branch using a tradition Sphinx build script, or build a versioned site using the following:
+Either build the documentation from your current branch using a traditional Sphinx build script, or build a versioned site using the following:

 .. code:: bash